jvgomez/fast_methods/README.md

 ## KNOWN ISSUES

 - Gradient Descent for FM2* could fail if very narrow passages are in the way of the path.
-- MapLoader::LoadMapFromImg has a memory leak because of CImg bug, related with: http://sourceforge.net/p/cimg/bugs/42/

 ## TODO

 At the top of each file there are specific TODO comments.
+Here are some others:

 - Improve the way FM2 and its versions deal with the grid when running multiple times on the same grid.
 Concretely, avoid recomputation of velocities map.
 - Reimplement FM2Dir from scratch.
 Currently in data/alpha folder.